pca3press/ai_forge_binaries/README.md

 Visit the [Releases](https://github.com/pca3press/ai_forge_binaries/releases) page and download the specific version(s) you’d like to try.

 ---
-## 🚀 How to Run a Python version
+## 🐍 How to Run the Python Version

+If you’d like to compare performance with the baseline Python version:

 ```bash
 python3 chapter14_sim.py 1000000
 ```
-This will run python version for 1000000 games.
+This runs the simulator for 1,000,000 games using the original object-oriented Python implementation.

 ## 🚀 How to Run a Binary